Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

 When is the wagtail breeding season?

-The white wagtail’s breeding season lasts from April to June.
+The pied wagtail’s breeding season lasts from April to June.
 During this time, a breeding pair can raise up to three broods under ideal conditions.
 The eggs are incubated for 11 to 17 days, with the female taking on most of the work.
 After hatching, the young birds are fed by both parents for a fortnight.
-After that they fly the nest and are supported by their parents for just a few more days before they are on their own.
+They then fly the nest and are supported by their parents for just a few more days before they are on their own.

-Where does the white wagtail spend the winter?
+Where does the pied wagtail spend the winter?

 In the UK, pied wagtails are mostly considered resident birds, meaning they stay here over the winter months, but this is region specific.
 Some wagtails, like those in the northern regions and highlands of Scotland for instance, will migrate further south to Africa or to areas of the Mediterranean in winter.
 Adult males often establish and defend feeding territories, while young and female wagtails, on the other hand, travel in smaller groups and search together for food in the barren winter landscape.

-How to support the white wagtail in your garden
+How to support the pied wagtail in your garden

 Open, wet meadows are becoming rarer and rarer as our countryside is becoming ever more intensively farmed.
 That is why wagtails are taking refuge in settlements, parks and gardens.
 Read on to find out how you can make the birds feel welcome in your garden.